lastingParadox/ff-site/archive-to-markdown/md/ff2/24-feel-the-heat.md

 **RPretribution** _(28-Oct-18 03:29 PM)_

-> garrick’s been alive for a long time
+> garrick's been alive for a long time

 **Jelsafan0** _(28-Oct-18 03:29 PM)_